dart-lang/language/working/0125-static-immutability/feature-specification.md

 There is no way to describe the type of an immutable function.
 If important, we could add a type for immutable closures.
-A function is immutable if every free variable of the function is immutable.
+A function is immutable if every free variable of the function is immutable (where a variable is immutable if it is final and its value is immutable).

 ## Immutable top type